jariarkko/distributed-resolver-selection/draft-arkko-abcd-distributed-resolver-selection.md

 # Acknowledgements {#ack}

-The authors would like to thank Christian Huitema, Ari Keranen, Mark Nottingham, Stephen Farrell, Gonzalo Camarillo, Mirja Kuhlewind, David Allan, Daniel Migault and many others for interesting discussions in this problem space.
+The authors would like to thank Christian Huitema, Ari Keränen, Mark Nottingham, Stephen Farrell, Gonzalo Camarillo, Mirja Kühlewind, David Allan, Daniel Migault and many others for interesting discussions in this problem space.

+--- back

+# Poor distribution algorithms {#bad-algorithms}

+This appendix examines some of the drawbacks of simple distribution schemes.

+## Random

+A per-query random allocation to a resolver might be implemented:

+    i = rand() % n

+This has the drawback of providing information about all clients to all services over time.
+While this happens slowly, and does not affect names that are not regularly visited, it still seems to be a serious problem in this approach.

+## Round-robin

+The clients can also choose to use a new resolver service either for every query or upon client boot:

+    i = counter++ % n

+This has largely the same downsides as the random algorithm.